Academic edition · v2.0 · July 2026 · changelog

 Abstract

 This edition states the Space Immanence proposal in formal terms and situates it within current philosophy of mind, philosophy of physics, and cognitive science.
 The proposal diagnoses two long-standing problems, the hard problem of consciousness and the emergence of spacetime from a non-spatiotemporal substrate, as inheriting a shared assumption: that to exist is to be a content located inside a container.
 It offers a structural alternative, the fold, defined as a configuration in which a subset of relations takes other relations, including its own operation, as content.
-A fold meeting four criteria has two primitive orientations, outward (appearing as world) and inward (appearing as awareness).
+A fold meeting four criteria is argued to have exactly two primitive orientations, outward (appearing as world) and inward (appearing as awareness); the argument is conceptual rather than formal, and its status is treated as an open problem in Section 3.
+The diagnosis is also stated as a candidate solution to the meta-problem of consciousness (Section 2.1).
 The proposal is dissolutionist rather than solutionist about the hard problem, and interpretive rather than contributory about physics.
 Its central claims are graded by confidence; its residual gaps and disconfirmation conditions are stated explicitly.
 This document is the formal companion to the discursive working paper.

 Keywords self-reference; consciousness; spacetime; neutral and dual-aspect monism; structural realism; predictive processing; contemplative phenomenology